-As a nice side-effect: This helps protecting the privacy of the supporter email addresses too.
+As a nice side-effect: this helps protect the privacy of the supporter email addresses too.
 The target is able to reply but not to collect the real email addresses!

 My site sends mails from email@example.com (or something similar) in the 'From:' field, but I want the email address of my NGO!
 What can I do?

-However, you can set a REPLY TO email address to whatever you would prefer!
+However, you can set a REPLY TO email address to whatever you like!

 What is the difference between a REPLY TO and a FROM Email address?

-With DMARC, your choice for a 'From:' email address is limited, but you can set a different 'REPLY TO' address!
+With DMARC, your choice of 'From:' email address is limited, but you can set a different 'REPLY TO' address.
 This can be set to any email address, but a working email address you maintain and have access to is advisable.